Kroc/v80/bin/wla-dx/README.txt

 ================

-If the condition is fulfilled the following piece of code is acknowledged until ".ENDIF"/".ELSE"/".ELIF" occurs in the text, otherwise it is skipped.
+If the condition is fulfilled the following piece of code is acknowledged until ".ENDIF" / ".ELSE" / ".ELIF" occurs in the text, otherwise it is skipped.
 Operands must be immediate values or strings.

 The following operators are supported: